Sumant-coder007/Movie-Recommendation-using-Python/README.md

 # Movie-Recommendation-using-Python
-This is a beginners level Python Machine learning project which is mostly based on data analysis part.
+This is a beginners level Python Machine learning project.